 The sold-out manifest was loaded for Rio the morning of 31 MAR 36.
 Scotty Peck, at long last, was aboard LZ-129 and typing his report with a borrowed typewriter – but on “Luftshiff Hindenburg” stationery.
 “There were 35 passengers, about 2 tons of freight and 55.5 tons of fuel oil.
 The course was set down the Rhine and over Holland.
 This was necessary because France had not given permission to fly the usual route down the Rhone river valley.”
 Of this first trip Peck noted that in spite of up to 44-knot headwinds that would delay them, “Airspeed was maintained at about 66-7 knots… course was from Cape Finistere over the Canary Islands, Cape Vierde Islands, SanFernado Islands to Pernambuco.
 The ship circled Pernambuco to show the ship and drop mail.”
 Passengers marveled that “storm force 10” roughing the waters below was hardly noticeable aboard the airship.

 Landing at Rio the morning of 4 APR 36, Peck noted the muddy conditions.
 “The ground crew consisted of 200 Brazilians of the lower social order… Whole groups never at any time had their spiders attached to the ship.”
 There was no chance of a Graf- like belly slam owing to sudden tropical squalls: the new ship’s near- perfect waterproofing repelled rain weight.
 However, after the poorly trained ground handlers caused several cycles of dumping ballast and valving hydrogen, the mooring wire parted.
 Knut Eckener climbed down from the car and jumped onto the soggy ground.
 Peck overcame his self-imposed silence: “I asked permission to leave the ship and with much pointing and waving of arms managed to get the port trolley (forward) connected.”
-Captain Lehmann had done the same on the starboard, then both officers heeled into the mud to aid docking, made possible by using the big diesels into the Aeropuerto Bartolomaeo Gusmao’s brand-new shed (photo, in 1943, housing USN K-ships).
+Captain Lehmann had done the same on the starboard, then both officers heeled into the mud to aid docking, made possible by using the big diesels into the Aeropuerto Bartolomaeo Gusmao’s brand-new shed (photo, a later docking there).
 Owing to the rather stiff Brazilian travel requirements, Peck likely did not even get an overnight liberty in Rio.